exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Always use the constant combinaison when configuring error_reporting or any PHP native function
+* Always use the constant combination when configuring error_reporting or any PHP native function

 +-------------+--------------------------------------+
 | Short name  | Structures/ErrorReportingWithInteger |